 Please use the "Explanations/Special Circumstances" section of the PROFILE to provide information about any special circumstances about which you feel the Office of Financial Aid should be aware.
 In many cases we are not initially

 able to take such circumstances into account; but with further documentation, such as might be requested during the course of a financial aid appeal, we are sometimes able to make adjustments.

-Admitted students who are awarded aid and have decided to attend Colgate must also file, after payment of the enrollment deposit, the Free Application for Federal Student Aid
+Admitted students who are awarded aid and have decided to attend Colgate will also be asked to file, after payment of the enrollment deposit, the Free Application for Federal Student Aid

 (FAFSA).
 The FAFSA is used to determine eligibility for federal aid programs such as loans and campus work-study, but at Colgate it is not

 needed for the initial aid estimate.
 The same holds true for parent and student income tax returns, as discussed below.

 Any questions regarding the financial aid application process should be directed to the Office of Financial Aid at email@example.com

 The CSS PROFILE, an application widely used by many private colleges, is available online, beginning each year in early fall, at www.collegeboard.com/profile

 .
 Please wait to submit your application until the correct year's form is available, selecting the school year for which you will be enrolling,

 so we can properly track your submission.